iAdityaNarayanT/secure-share/README.md

 ## How does it work?

-Zero share client will get ICE Candidate from STUN/TURN server and make a connections between peers.
+Secure share client will get ICE Candidate from STUN/TURN server and make a connections between peers.

 Thanks to the Interactive Connectivity Establishment (ICE) protocol, Two peers will have the shortest path to travel between them without caring the Network address translation (NAT).